nkorobkov/lfmsh_bank/README.md

-## LFMSH Bank 2.0
+## Bank SPMS

-Second version of web application to hold economics game in [Summer Physical and Mathematical School](http://lfmsh.ru/)
+Bank is a web application that holds individual accounts of more than 130 users with different permissions.
+It allows it’s users to issue and transfer money and live within the virtual economic system in the [Summer Physical and Mathematical School](https://ipfran.ru/training/summer-school).

-First edition can be found [here](https://github.com/insolia/lfmsh_bank)
+More detailed description of the project, architecture and technologies used can be found on [Bank Project Description Page] (https://nkorobkov.github.io/projects/bank)

 ## Installation and running